Each year, the Student Union oversees the election of new and enthusiastic Student Reps.

 EDI Reps are also asked to attend RCA Equality and Diversity Committee meetings, however, it is often a selected few and who attends these meetings can be decided upon in the working group.

 We additionally encourage E&D reps to join where relevant the above forums and assemblies programme reps attend: PROGRAMME FORUM, HoP MEETING, SCHOOL ASSEMBLY, CAMPUS ASSEMBLY, COLLEGE-WIDE ASSEMBLY

 We know that at times it can be mentally exhausting to challenge structural inequality.
 The Students’ Union wants this role to be manageable in its ambitions to positively impact students and the wider RCA community.
 As such you can find support in the following to help you throughout your time as an EDI rep:

 Support and advice from the SU Equality and Diversity Officer.
 Halimo Hussain will be your main point of contact should you have any questions or concerns.
 So always feel free to get in contact.

 The core training that EDI reps will receive is Anti-Oppression training, it will aim to provide you with a comprehensive understanding of issues facing various marginalised groups and the kind of frameworks and models that we can use to challenge and address existing inequalities.
 This will be delivered at the start of your role.

 Time commitment & our support

-To be a School or Programme rep, please nominate yourself on the Rep Nomination Sheet by lunchtime on Monday 19 October.
-Students in their programmes or pathways vote to elect them democratically from 19th to 23rd of October.
-This whole procedure will be overseen by the SU
+Programme rep, please nominate yourself on the Rep Nomination Sheet at the beginning of the academic year.
+Students in their programmes or pathways vote to elect them democratically during the first few weeks of the academic year.